John Whaite: Writing

 Whaite has released four cookery books.
 His first, John Whaite Bakes, was released on 25 April 2013, and the second, John Whaite Bakes at Home, was released on 27 March 2014.
 The third book, Perfect Plates in 5 Ingredients, was published in April 2016.
 The fourth book, Comfort: Food to soothe the soul, was published in October 2017.
 In 2019, he wrote A Flash in the Pan, which contains recipes for cooking using only a stovetop pan.

 Whaite wrote a column on food for The Daily Telegraph.
 He briefly wrote the column "Hot John" for Heat magazine in 2013.

 Theatre

 Whaite performed in Strictly Come Dancing – the Live Tour 2022.
 In May 2022 it was revealed Whaite was due to join the cast of the Andrew Lloyd-Webber musical Cinderella as Prince Charming; however, the production posted a closing notice before he could make his debut.
 Whaite expressed that joining the cast of Cinderella would have been a "dream come true".

+OnlyFans

+In February 2025, Whaite announced that he had created an account on OnlyFans.
+Whaite claims that he has lost a brand deal with car company Peugeot, and that supermarket chain Waitrose has deleted his recipes from their website, since he became an OnlyFans content creator.

 Personal life

-Whaite lives in Leeds with his partner Paul Atkins, a graphic designer.
+Whaite lives in Leeds with his husband Paul Atkins, a graphic designer.
 He announced their engagement on 21 July 2017.
+In 2014, John and Paul were featured in a special Love & Marriage edition of Attitude magazine.
+At the time, the couple had been together for nearly six years.
+The couple married, in a surprise ceremony in New York in, January 2024.

 Whaite said he has suffered from depression.
 He also said he has experienced bulimia in the past.
+In November 2025, he revealed that he had suffered from an addiction to illegal anabolic steroids which he had started taking during the COVID-19 lockdown; the addiction had left him contemplating suicide.

 In 2019, Whaite worked on a 100 acre farm in the mountains of British Columbia, Canada, which he found via the World-wide Opportunities on Organic Farms website.